UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

 #### Feedback from
 1. First person:
    - The text is hard to read; I would suggest changing the color or modifying the colors of the triangles to improve readability.
+2. Second person:
+   - At first, I didn't notice the GitHub button.
+It's too colorful, and the elements blend into the background.

 ### Senior frontend developer
 Link: [Brittany Chiang](https://brittanychiang.com/)